MARION COUNTY BASSMASTERS

 2) All Boats must have a working livewell capable of sustaining their catch.

 3) Safe boating conduct must be observed at all times.
-Life vests must be worn when the gas powered motor is in use (running) and boat lights are required til after sunrise.
+Life vests must be worn when the boat in on plane and boat lights are required til after sunrise.
 No Alcoholic beverages permitted during tournament hours.
 The kill switch is recommended to be hooked up to the driver when the gas powered motor is on and running.

 4) No more than five fish per boat.
 Culling of dead fish is prohibited.
 Note on slot lakes you can only keep three fish per boat.
 There will be a 1/4lb penalty per dead fish.
 If that dead fish is big bass a 1/4lb will be deducted from big bass.